MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/create-portal.md

 - Because the data is stored in Common Data Service, you don't need to create a connection from PowerApps as you do with data sources such as SharePoint, Dynamics 365 for Customer Engagement apps, or Salesforce.
 You need only to specify the entities that you want to show or manage in the portal.

-- You can design the portal through the WYSIWYG maker experience by adding and configuring components on the webpages.
+- You can design the portal through the WYSIWYG portal designer by adding and configuring components on the webpages.

 You can create a portal either in a new environment or in your existing environment.

-If you choose to create your portal in a new environment using the **create new environment** link, the required portal entities, data, and a starter portal template are installed when the environment is created.
+If you choose to create your portal in a new environment using the **Create new environment** link, the required portal pre-requisites such as entities, data, and a starter portal template are installed when the environment is created.
 In this method, the portal is provisioned in a few minutes.

 If you choose to create your portal in an existing environment without portal pre-requisites, the pre-requisites are installed first and then the portal is created.
 In this method, the portal provisioning can take some time and you’ll be notified when the portal is provisioned.

 You can create Common Data Service starter portal or Dynamics 365 for Customer Engagement  portal in PowerApps based on the selected environment.

 More information on working with environments: [Working with environments and Microsoft PowerApps](https://docs.microsoft.com/en-us/powerapps/maker/canvas-apps/working-with-environments)